whiteinge/eseth/2005/pushing-your-limits.md

 Double-Rollovers, Faux-columns and, Sliding Doors methods.
 It starts a little slow, but go with it (and play with the examples).

-On a side-note: at first I didn\'t pay much attention to the CSS-slide-shows-instead-of-PowerPoint, but it\'s really starting to grow on me.
-This presentation doesn\'t use it, but Erik Meyer has an excellent packaged solution to putting together your own [CSS-Presentations](http://www.meyerweb.com/eric/tools/s5/s5-intro.html).
+On a side-note: at first I didn't pay much attention to the CSS-slide-shows-instead-of-PowerPoint, but it's really starting to grow on me.
+This presentation doesn't use it, but Erik Meyer has an excellent packaged solution to putting together your own [CSS-Presentations](http://www.meyerweb.com/eric/tools/s5/s5-intro.html).
 Go through the first few slides at least to get a feel for the